luizfernandosg/ReFi-Knowledge-Bases-Development/Objectives.md

     - Explore potential for GitHub and Airtable integration.
   - Reference Material: [ReFi Knowledge Bases Development on GitHub](https://github.com/luizfernandosg/ReFi-Knowledge-Bases-Development)

-**Objective 3: Expand ReFi DAO Knowledge Base Using Established Infrastructure**
+**Objective 3: Fork ReFi DAO's Knowledge graph and explore interoperability**

 - **Build and Integrate ReFi DAO Knowledge Base**
-  - Utilize the developed infrastructure to structure a comprehensive knowledge base for ReFi DAO.
+  - Structure an initial knowledge base for ReFi DAO using its current
   - Actions:
     - Import and organize existing data, primarily focusing on open-source information.
     - Assess and implement integrations with tools like Airtable and Murmurations for enhanced functionality and data management.

+**Objective 4: Activate and integrate ReFi DAO working group**

+- Set and facilitate open recurrent meetings and work/comms spaces
+- Invite individuals and groups working on the